rosettatype/design-regression/_posts/2021-05-18-guidelines-for-contributors.md

 - clarity
 - avoiding unnecessary jargon

 We will proof read and edit the final copy.
+The target word count for the article is a maximum of around 2000 words.

 ## Formatting of submissions